AbdikarimMHassan/OverTheWire-Bandit/README.md

 I noticed this is similar to the level 1-2 level goal but with spaces in the filename.
 We used ls to list directory content.
 There was a file named --spaces in this filename--.
 Since the file start with a dash and has spaces. we can do the same solution but with quotes around the full filename.
--Solution: cat ./"--spaces in this filename'
+- Solution: cat ./"--spaces in this filename'

-Password: MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx
+- Password: MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx